A white bowl filled with several grape jelly and chili sauce meatballs sits on a wooden surface next to a folded yellow cloth.

 Other Recipes You May Enjoy

 If you like these meatballs, you might also like my Bacon Curls or my Cream Cheese Pickle Wraps.
 These Little Smokies and these Charcuterie Cups are also delicious.
+If you’re looking for a vegetarian option, try these Eggplant Meatless Meatballs.
+For a more festive flavor, try these Cranberry BBQ Meatballs.

 Final Thoughts